 Especially as a new parent, it can be difficult to understand which size clothing your baby should be wearing.
 As cute as baby clothes are, they’re not exactly inexpensive and you don’t want to to buy something that won’t fit your little one.
 You may be wondering if they fall into the 0-3 month clothes weight range or if they need a bigger size.

-The 0-3 month clothes size generally fits babies that weigh between 7 and 12.5 pounds and measure between 21 and 24 inches long.
+The 0-3 month clothes size generally fits babies who weigh between 7 and 12.5 pounds and measure between 21 and 24 inches long.
 Although babies can typically wear the 0-3 month size from about the age of 2 weeks until 3 months, the fit will depend heavily on the size and shape of your baby.

-Babies typically wear 0-3 month clothes from about the time they are 2-3 weeks old until they are 2.5-3 months.
-Obviously this is very simplified because each baby’s birth size and development are unique.
-A newborn baby may be very long and skinny, which could lead to bodysuits fitting perfectly at one size, but that same size could be too short for a pair of footie pajamas from the same brand.
-On the other hand, some babies are chunky from the beginning and require the extra space of the 0-3 month size from birth.
+Babies typically wear 0-3 month clothes from the time they are 2-3 weeks old until they are 2.5-3 months, but each baby is unique.
+A newborn baby may be very long and skinny, which could lead to one size of bodysuits fitting perfectly, but a pair of footie pajamas in the same size (and same brand!) could be too short.

 Height and Weight Chart for 0-3 Months Clothing Size

 |0-3 month size maximum height

 |Run very small compared to other brands

 |Considered the benchmark of 'true to size" by many

 |More narrow than Carter's